-After the hourly data have been initially binned by the wind direction sectors described above, hourly PM10 and BC concentrations are categorized into landfill working and non-working days, and working and non-working hours within those days (based on landfill operations).
+After the hourly data have been initially binned by the wind direction sectors described above, hourly PM10 and BC concentrations are categorized into the landfill's working and non-working days, and working and non-working hours within those days (based on landfill operations).
 Working days at the landfill are defined as Monday through Friday, excluding federal holidays.
 Non-working days are considered Sundays and federal holidays, including New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, and Christmas Day; operations occurring on those days would confound the averages to an unknown degree.
 Additional non-Sunday holidays during which the landfill is closed, but operating, would similarly be incorrectly binned and thus slightly skew the resulting estimated concentration for that category.
 Saturdays are categorized "mixed use" at the landfill; thus, they do not fit easily into either category.
 The non-Sunday holidays and Saturdays are excluded from the analysis.

-5.3 PM10 Concentrations
+6.4 PM10 Concentrations

-Figure 5-3 summarizes the six-year hourly average PM10 concentrations for the northerly and southerly wind sectors for working and non-working days and for working and non-working hours within those days in a notched box-whisker plot.3 Each box indicates the interquartile range (IQR), where 50% of the data lie, with the notch at the median.
-If notches do not overlap, this indicates the data are statistically different at the 95% confidence level.
-The whiskers go to 1.5 times the IQR; points beyond this are shown individually as diamonds.

-The following general conclusions are based on the median values presented in Figure 5-3.
-Note that these conclusions are nearly identical to those reached in the Fifth Annual Report (delivered in 2013), as are the proportions cited in the following bullets:
+Figure 6-6 summarizes the seven-year hourly average PM10 concentrations for the northerly and southerly wind sectors for working and non-working days and for working and non-working hours within those days in a notched box-whisker plot.7 The following general conclusions are based on the median values presented in Figure 6-6.
+Note that these conclusions are nearly identical to those reached in the Sixth Annual Report (delivered in 2013), as are the proportions cited in the following bullets:

-- During the highest activity levels (working hours on working days, top panel, left side): - When the wind is from the SoCAB, the Landfill and Community monitors measure about the same median concentrations of PM10. - When the wind is from the SoCAB, the median concentration of PM10 at the Community site is about three times as high as when the wind is from the landfill. - When wind is from the landfill, median PM10 concentrations at the Community site are less than one-half of those measured at the landfill itself, suggesting that although the landfill-derived PM10 concentrations are significant, they remain mostly localized to the landfill. - During non-working hours on working days (top panel, right side): - When the wind is from the SoCAB, the Community monitor measures higher PM10 concentrations than when wind is from the landfill.
-When the wind is from the landfill, PM10 concentrations are lower at both monitoring sites than when the wind is from the SoCAB, and the Community is characterized by lower concentrations than the Landfill monitor, illustrating a localized landfill contribution during times of low activity (nighttime). - During the lowest activity levels (non-working days, lower panel): - Median ambient concentrations of PM10 are lower on non-working days, but the extent of the decrease is influenced by wind direction.
+- During the highest activity levels (working hours on working days, panel (a)): - When the wind is from the SoCAB, the Landfill and Community monitors measure about the same median concentrations of PM10. - When the wind is from the SoCAB, the median concentration of PM10 at the Community site is about three times as high as when the wind is from the landfill. - When wind is from the landfill, median PM10 concentrations at the Community site are less than one-half of those measured at the landfill itself, suggesting that although the landfill-derived PM10 concentrations are significant, they remain mostly localized to the landfill. - During non-working hours on working days (panel (b)): - When the wind is from the SoCAB, the Community monitor measures higher PM10 concentrations than when wind is from the landfill.
+When the wind is from the landfill, PM10 concentrations are lower at both monitoring sites than when the wind is from the SoCAB, and the Community monitor is characterized by lower concentrations than the Landfill monitor, illustrating a localized landfill contribution during times of low activity (nighttime). - During the lowest activity levels (non-working days, panels (c) and (d)): - Median ambient concentrations of PM10 are lower on non-working days, but the extent of the decrease is influenced by wind direction.
 At the Landfill site, median ambient PM10 concentrations in daytime (working hours) showed a greater proportional decrease on non-working days when wind direction was from the landfill (approximately 70% lower) than on non-working days when wind came from the SoCAB (approximately 16% lower), reflecting the larger regional PM10 influence of the SoCAB on non-working days.